Skip to main content

 • Use the UID to identify errors: To troubleshoot issues more precisely, use the UID (Unique Identifier) to trace errors.
 You can fetch the UID of any conversation transcript from the network tab API.
 To do this on the Live bot page, right click > Inspect > Network > Payload.

-• Additional methods for viewing logs (for Production bots only): For production bots, there are advanced methods available to access and review logs, which provide deeper insights into the bot's operations and help identify critical issues.
+• Additional methods for viewing logs: There are advanced methods available to access and review logs, which provide deeper insights into the bot's operations and help identify critical issues.

 To read the logs, follow these steps: